FrancisDavis/FrancisDavis.github.io/about/index.md

 - Aug.
 2017, I joined UVA as a CS PhD student.
 - Jul.
 2017, I received my Bachelor's degree from SYSU.
 - Feb.
 2017, I was awarded a *UVA Engineering Distinguished Fellowship*, one of the most prestigious fellowships offered to engineering students at the University of Virginia.
-- t  &nbsp&nbsp&nbsp      My name in Chinese is     &nbsp&nbsp&nbsp      , I enjoy swimming and running in my spare time.
+- t  &nbsp;&nbsp;&nbsp;      My name in Chinese is     &nbsp;&nbsp;&nbsp;      , I enjoy swimming and running in my spare time.

 <br>
 <br>